 MGM Grand Garden Arena, Las Vegas

-It’s the fight UFC fans have been anticipating for a long time, featherweight champion Jose Aldo “Scarface” and interim champion Conor McGregor “The Notorious” finally face off in the Octagon, after the fight at UFC 189 in July was cancelled due to Aldo’s rib injury.
+It’s the fight UFC fans have been anticipating for a long time, featherweight champion Jose Aldo “Scarface” and interim champion Conor McGregor “The Notorious” finally face off in the Octagon, after the fight at UFC 189 in July was canceled due to Aldo’s rib injury.
 Because of that McGregor faced off Chad Mendes for the interim title and won.

 Both fighters had a war of words, which is lasting for months, only to increase the hype for this fight.
 McGregor has a lot to say outside of the octagon, but he will able to deliver?

 The fight will unfold in the MGM Grand Garden Arena in Las Vegas, if you wish to grab tickets, they will set you back at around $850, whereas if you wish to be closer to the action, the price rises up to $2,350.

 McGregor entered the UFC scene in 2013 and is currently 6-0.
 On the other side, Aldo has not been beaten in 10 years and has defended his title 7 times.
 He has some impressive wins over Frankie Edgar, Urijah Faber, Chad Mendes (twice), Ricardo Lamas, and Kenny Florian, but this fight will be Aldo’s biggest to date.
 The question remains, can McGregor end his 10-year long streak?